mutanyi/foundation-maker/README.md

 Both the parent model and the child model will be built with the relationship made for you.
 The parent will have a has many relationship and the child will have a belongsTo relationship in the model.

 You also get a dropdown list of parent models, for example, categories, on the child create form, or in this case the subcategory create form, which allows you to associate the child to the parent.
+The views would extend layouts.master, since we default to a master page named ‘master.’

 This command, like the **[make:foundation](#makefoundation)** command, will create all the crud and views for you, you only need to run your migration, unit tests, and factory methods to populate them, and then run gulp to update the assets.
 You can do this in under a minute.